MattisLind/SPACEWAR/README.md

 [![Watch the video](https://img.youtube.com/vi/fTiHRAKjyho/default.jpg)](https://youtu.be/fTiHRAKjyho)

-Please note that all patches for the AR11 board is on the ar11-patches branch.
+Please note that all patches for the AR11 board is on the ar11-patch branch.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fTiHRAKjyho" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The original [Spacewar!](https://en.wikipedia.org/wiki/Spacewar!) game was written for the PDP-1 minicomputer and there were several ports to other architectures.